Ravneel170/Day-1-demo/bio.md

 # Hey!!

-My name is Ravneel, I am going to be a QA soon and I am trying to learn about `git`
+My name is Ravneel, I am going to be a QA soon.

+I am trying to learn about `git`

 ## :)

-$_$
+Hello Wolrd!